-Triamcinolone acetonide is a prescription medication that can help relieve redness, swelling, and discomfort due to eczema and other skin conditions.
+Triamcinolone acetonide is a prescription medication that can help relieve redness or discoloration, swelling, and discomfort due to eczema and other skin conditions.
 However, it can have some adverse effects.

 Eczema is a condition that causes the skin to become irritated, itchy, red, flaky, and bumpy.
 A combination of environmental factors and genetics may cause the condition.
 Approximately 31.6 million people in the United States have some form of eczema.